andreamah/Business-Locator-Heatmap/README.md

 ## Extra notes:
-+ The map is limited by the number of results availible by the Yelp Fusion API.
++ The map is limited by the number of results available by the Yelp Fusion API.
-+ At this time, the console and csv file cannot display characters that must be decoded from Unicode (ie: Chinese characters).
++ At this time, the console and CSV file cannot display characters that must be decoded from Unicode (ie: Chinese characters).